mhvk/baseband/docs/baseband/gsb/index.rst

 drift from the GPS time by several tens of milliseconds, ``test_phased.timestamp`` will not be identical to ``SAMPLE_GSB_PHASED``, even though we have written the exact same data to file.

-For a full list of parameters, including header keywords, that can be passed to `~baseband.gsb.open` in stream writing mode, see the `~baseband.gsb.base.GSBStreamWriter` API entry.

 .. _gsb_api: